Johanna Sinisalo awarded the Pro Finlandia Medal!

 Johanna Sinisalo

 Johanna Sinisalo (b.
-1958) is a Finlandia-Prize winning superstar of Finnish speculative fiction.
+1958) is a Finlandia Prize-winning superstar of Finnish speculative fiction.
 In addition to her nine novels, she has also written short fiction and film and television screenplays.
 Her works have been translated into twenty languages.

 Sinisalo has won several literary prizes also abroad, such as the 2004 James Tiptree, Jr. Award and the 2017 Prometheus Award, and was nominated for the Nebula Award in 2008, the Prix Escapades in 2012, and the Grand Prix de L’Imaginaire in 2017.
+In 2022, Johanna Sinisalo was awarded the Pro Finlandia Medal for services to Finnish literature.

 Bibliography